Georgia lawsuit ‘consistent’ with Biden’s fight for voting rights, White House says

 - Oops!Something went wrong.Please try again later.

-The White House was not involved in a Justice Department decision to sue Georgia over a restrictive Republican-backed voting law, but supports the move as “consistent” with the Biden administration’s fight to protect voting rights, White House press secretary Jen Psaki said.
+The White House was not involved in a Justice Department decision Friday to sue Georgia over a restrictive Republican-backed voting law, but supports the move as “consistent” with the Biden administration’s fight to protect voting rights, White House Press Secretary Jen Psaki said.

 Attorney General Merrick Garland announced Friday that the Justice Department would sue Georgia over its new law under the Voting Rights Act, and that other states viewed as violating civil rights laws would come under similar scrutiny.